When does Keeley Hawes drama Bodyguard begin on BBC1? What is it about?

 Who is in the cast of Bodyguard?

-Keeley Hawes, star of Line of Duty and The Durrells, will play Home Secretary Julia Montague.
+Keeley Hawes, star of Line of Duty and The Durrells, will play Home Secretary Julia Montague, a determined and ambitious woman who is a skilled political operator.
+She is divorced and lives alone in London, but still has to work with her ex-husband in Parliament.

-Game of Thrones actor Richard Madden is David Budd, a war veteran now working as a Specialist Protection Officer for the Royalty and Specialist Protection Branch (RaSP) of London’s Metropolitan Police.
+The story is told through the eyes of her new bodyguard David Budd, played by Game of Thrones actor Richard Madden.
+He is a war veteran now working as a Personal Protection Officer for the Royalty and Specialist Protection Branch (RaSP) of London’s Metropolitan Police.

-Bodyguard also stars Line of Duty’s Gina McKee, playing David’s boss Anne Sampson, and Peaky Blinders star Sophie Rundle, who plays his estranged wife Vicky Budd.
+Other faces you might recognise include Line of Duty’s Gina McKee, playing David’s boss Anne Sampson, and Peaky Blinders star Sophie Rundle as his estranged wife Vicky Budd.

-Cucumber’s Vincent Franklin will appear as Mike Travis, and Stuart Bowman will play Stephen Hunter-Dunn.
-The cast also includes Nina Toussaint-White and Pippa Haywood.
+Cucumber’s Vincent Franklin will appear as Mike Travis, and Stuart Bowman will play a character called Stephen Hunter-Dunn.
+Other cast members include Nina Toussaint-White and Pippa Haywood.

-According to the BBC, “When he is assigned to protect the ambitious and powerful Home Secretary Julia Montague whose politics stand for everything he despises, Budd finds himself torn between his duty and his beliefs.
-Responsible for her safety, is he actually her biggest threat?”
+Oh, and the real Andrew Marr also makes a cameo!
+He interviews Julia Montague about her new surveillance bill and approach to foreign policy in the Middle East.